Beach volleyball continues to grow in popularity as a competitive sport and two Shore schoolgirls are among the next generation to be leading the way.

 DM: There have been many success since I began competing on 2015.
 This year, the highlights have been winning the National Beach Volleyball U15 gold, Queensland Junior Beach Volleyball Champs U15, both with Holly.
 We also placed second in the 2018 Auckland adult beach volleyball competition.

-Which is your favourite North Shore beach?
-And do you train & play beach volleyball on any local beaches?
+CM: Do you train and play beach volleyball on any local beaches?